coderavdhesh/expense_tracker/README.md

 + open `src/main/resources/application.properties`

 + change `spring.datasource.username` and `spring.datasource.password` as per your mysql installation

++ we can also update/change the server port number by uptating server.port={...change the port number...}

 **4. Build and run the app using maven (expensetracker)**